bhankee/JavaScript30Days/README.md

 # Day 1
 Built a drum set with using the homekeys.

-Learned: Can trigger event based on hitting a key with "window.addEventListener('keydown')"
+Learned: Can trigger event based on hitting a key with "window.addEventListener('keydown')".

 # Day 2
 Built a clock that shows real time.